The descent spectral sequence for topological modular forms: Relationship to the cubic Hopf algebroid

 equipped with the wide subcategory of the domain spanned by finite log étale morphisms.
 Here we consider $\Syn_\MU$ as the $\infty$-category of $\E_\infty$-algebras in $\Syn_{\MU}$ with respect to the cartesian monoidal structure (a.k.a.\ $\E_\infty$-monoids in $\Syn_\MU$); as $\Syn_{\MU}$ is stable, this is indeed equivalent to $\Syn_{\MU}$.
 We claim this data satisfies the conditions of \cite[Corollary~C.13]{bachmann_hoyois}.
 Indeed, the domain category $\calC$ is extensive, meaning it admits finite coproducts, coproducts are disjoint, and finite coproducts decompositions are preserved under base-change, as this is true for any slice category of stacks over a base stack which is closed under coproducts and summands.
 The other hypotheses hold due to the fact that finite log étale morphisms are log étale locally finite disjoint unions.
 By \cite[Corollary~C.13]{bachmann_hoyois}, we obtain a unique lifting of the above composite to the desired functor

 Given an object $X$ in the above site, the $\uE_2$-page of the DSS for $\OO^\syn(\X)$ takes the form

-by \cite[Proposition 3.20]{CDvN_part1}.
-Indeed, any log étale stack over $\Mellbar$ is tame as $\Mellbar$ is tame, and although \cite{CDvN_part1} deals primarily with the étale topology, the same arguments hold in our log étale case here; see \cite[Variant~4.11]{CDvN_part1}.
+by \cite[Construction~3.1]{CDvN_part1}.
+(Although \cite{CDvN_part1} deals primarily with the étale topology, the same arguments hold in our log étale case here; see \cite[Variant~4.11]{CDvN_part1}.)
 Copying the proof of \cite[Proposition~1.18]{davies_hecke_tmf}, which proves that these spectral transfer maps induce the algebraic transfer maps on classical DSSs, we can identify the effect of the synthetic transfer maps on the $\uE_2$-page of the synthetic DSS with the algebraic transfer maps base changed over $\Z[\tau]$. \end{proof}

 Using the finite log étale map $p\colon \Mbar_1(3) \times \Spec \Z_{(2)} \to \Mellbar\times \Spec \Z_{(2)}$, we obtain a synthetic transfer map $p_!\colon \Smf_1(3)_{(2)} \to \Smf_{(2)}$, which in turn induces the algebraic transfer map on mod $\tau$ bigraded homotopy groups